iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 The JRE (Java Runtime Environment) is a part of JDK.
 It is a software layer for running the Java programs.
 It includes everything needed to run Java applications such as the JVM (Java Virtual Machine) and libraries.

-The JVM (Java Virtual Machine) is a virtual machine that runs Java programs.
-It converts Java code into bytecode, which allows Java applications to run on any device.
-Java achieves platform independence because of JVM.
+The JVM (Java Virtual Machine) is a virtual machine that executes Java programs by running bytecode instructions.
+It converts bytecode into native machine code, allowing the program to run on various operating systems.